-If one account is ever compromised and passwords are shared, other services can easily be compromised as well.
+If you use the same password for multiple accounts, other services can easily be compromised if one account is accessed.
 Password managers can help you manage safe passwords.

 The extra security layer of having to have access to your physical device makes it impossible to sign into your account with a password alone, making it a highly effective tool to prevent your account to be accessed without authorization.
 Company managers: Enabling Sign-in verification will greatly reduce the risk of compromised accounts.

 - Try a made up story or insider joke (Amandrank12frogsunderthetable!)